SALT 501 · Advanced · AI Tooling

 Source: support.claude.com · claude.com/claude-for-chrome

 Free Claude.ai accounts don't qualify.
-Claude in Chrome is currently in beta on paid plans only.
+Claude in Chrome is in beta on paid plans only.
 And it's Chrome-only — Edge, Brave, Opera and other Chromium forks aren't supported.

 Install